eynavbe/shell/README.md

  - DELETE command - delete the file after DELETE (using unlink).
  - bonus_ex1.c - Supports sign | (pipe) In order to generate processes when the output of one is directed to the input of the other. (
  - bonus_ex2.c - Supports recursive pipe - i.e. several times.
+ - shell.c - Adding features to the shell program -
+   - executes commands in the background by the sign &( ls -l &)
+   - redirects output to a file by the > () sign
+   - command to change the cursor by "prompt =" (prompt = myprompt)
+   - A command that changes the current working directory of the shell by the cd command (cd mydir)
+   - A command that repeats the last command (!!)
+   - command to exit the shell (quit)
+   - If the user typed C-Control, the program will not finish but will print the message:
+You typed Control-C!
+If the SHELL runs another process, the process will be thrown by the system (default behavior)
+   - Option to chain several commands in a pipe.
+For each command in pipe a dynamic allocation of argv is needed

 ## Through the run: